mincongzhang/AAD/aad_backward_mode_detail.md

 evaluation trace:
-Wengert, Robert Edwin.
-"A simple automatic derivative evaluation program."
-Communications of the ACM 7.8 (1964): 463-464.

 This essentially gives us the way to conduct forward mode AD: by using dual numbers, we can get the primal and tangent trace simultaneously.